Skip to Main Content

 About McNair Scholars at Sacramento State

-Each year, 26 McNair scholars participate in both academic year and summer activities.
-During the student’s first year students attend a series of workshops designed to enhance the research experience; attend a three-unit research and methodology techniques course; meet with the McNair Faculty Coordinator and the McNair Coordinator to assess personal needs and monitor academic progress; and meet with faculty mentors to prepare for the Summer research project.
+Each year, 13 McNair scholars participate in both academic year and summer activities.
+Students attend a series of workshops designed to enhance the research experience; attend a three-unit research and methodology techniques course; meet with the McNair Coordinator to assess personal needs and monitor academic progress; and meet with faculty mentors to prepare for the Summer research project.

 McNair members at a conference